 Control valves are normally installed in a horizontal orientation in a straight pipe run preferably away from elbows.
 The actuator is kept in a vertical position.
 A bypass valve is installed for continuous operation during control valve inspection and maintenance.
-Upstream and downstream isolation valves and drains are added in the piping system to isolate the control valve for maintenance.
-The following figure shows a typical control valve installed is a piping system.
+Upstream and downstream isolation valves and drains are added to the piping system to isolate the control valve for maintenance.
+The following figure shows a typical control valve installed in a piping system.

 Control valve sealing classification

 The sealing quality of a metal seated control valve is very important.
-Normally, The higher the pressure class of the valve, the lower is the allowable leakage rate in a closed position.
+Normally, The higher the pressure class of the valve, the lower the allowable leakage rate in a closed position.